Responsible Learner Behaviour Policy and guidance on unacceptable learner behaviour

 For most situations, the procedures that will be followed are as follows:

-Where minor incidents occur during sessions, the tutor or assessor trainer should discuss these with the learner and agree appropriate action.
-This should be recorded and the tutor or assessor trainer must inform their line manager of the discussion.
+Where minor incidents occur during sessions, the tutor should discuss these with the learner and agree appropriate action.
+This should be recorded and the tutor must inform their line manager of the discussion.

-The tutor or assessor trainer may request the support of their line manager during the informal discussion.
+The tutor may request the support of their line manager during the informal discussion.

 Where incidents occur outside sessions, the manager of the programme will carry out the informal discussion.